achintyapro03/ASIC_Design_Lab/README.md

    ```

 2. **TCL Script Creation (`script.tcl.tcl`)**
-   - A TCL script, `script.tcl.tcl`, was created in the `VSDBabySoC/src` directory to automate the process.
+   - A TCL script, `script.tcl`, was created in the `VSDBabySoC/src` directory to automate the process.
 This script reads library files, loads the synthesized Verilog code, and generates timing reports across different PVT corners.

    **Script Content:**